SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ### About the 6th postulate

 As mentioned at the start of this chapter, the 6th postulate of ObjVLisp is wrong.
 Let us read it again:

-_If the instance variables owned by an object define a local environment, there are also class variables defining a global environment shared by all the instances of a same class.
-These class variables are defined at the metaclass level according to the following equation: class variable \[an-object\] = instance variable \[an-object’s class\]._
+_"If the instance variables owned by an object define a local environment, there are also class variables defining a global environment shared by all the instances of a same class.
+These class variables are defined at the metaclass level according to the following equation: class variable \[an-object\] = instance variable \[an-object’s class\]."_

 This says that class instance variables are equivalent to shared variables between instances, and this is wrong.
 Let us study this.
 According to the 6th postulate, a shared variable between instances is equal to an instance variable of the class.
 The definition is not totally clear so let us look at an example given in the article.